 Tanigawa Kouji no Shougi Shinan 3 (Japan)

-About Tanigawa Kouji no Shougi Shinan 3 (Japan)
+Tanigawa Kouji no Shougi Shinan 3 (Japan) on NES

 Tanigawa Kouji no Shougi Shinan 3 is a Japanese chess simulation game for the Nintendo Entertainment System, released in the early 1990s.
 This title is part of a series focused on teaching players the intricacies of shogi, which is a traditional Japanese board game similar to chess.
 The game was developed and published in Japan, catering primarily to an audience interested in strategic board games and educational titles.